HackAndPwn/HackAndPwn.github.io/_posts/2020-04-28-windows-7-esu-analysis.md

 ### Summary

-What I learned from dissecting this update was that there are 3 important parts to the install: The manifest file, the Components registry keys, and the SideBySide registry keys.
+What I learned from dissecting this update was that there are 3 important parts to the installation of KB4528069: The manifest file, the Components registry keys, and the SideBySide registry keys.
 However, 2 of the 3 required parts do not revert upon a failed update.
 Therefore, to get the update to install properly:

 1. Attempt to install KB4528069 and let it fail.
 2. Flip the SideBySide registry key to use the newer SideBySide version.